Atlantic white-sided dolphin: Description

-The key distinguishing feature is the white to pale yellow patch found behind the dorsal fin of the dolphin on each side.
-This colour variation is unique amongst the mixtures of white, greys and blues of other pelagic cetaceans.
-The rest of the body's coloration is well demarcated: the chin, throat and belly are white; the flippers, dorsal fin and back are dark grey to black with the exception of the yellow patch; there is a further white patch below the dorsal fin, lying above a light grey stripe that runs from the beak, above the eye and down to the tail stock.
+The key distinguishing feature is the dolphin's coloration—a white to pale-yellow patch is found behind the dorsal fin on both sides of the body.
+The white-sided dolphin's color variations are unique amongst the standard hues of white, grey, black and blue seen on other pelagic cetaceans.
+Their body's coloration is well-demarcated, with the chin, throat and belly being white; the flippers, dorsal fin and back are dark-grey to black (with the exception of the yellow patch), and there is a further white patch below the dorsal fin (lying above a lighter, grayish stripe running from the beak, above the eye, down to the tail stock).

-Dolphin group sizes vary by location, with groups averaging 60 in number close to the Newfoundland shores, but rather smaller east of Iceland.
-From the analysis of the stomach contents of stranded animals, fish such as herring and mackerel and squid appear to form the species' main diet.
-The Atlantic white-sided dolphin is fairly acrobatic and keen to interact with boats, however it is not as wildly gregarious as the white-beaked and common dolphins.
+Dolphin pod sizes vary by location, with groups averaging 60 in number having been seen close to the Newfoundland coastline, but somewhat smaller east of Iceland.
+From the analysis of the stomach contents of stranded animals, fishes, such as herring and mackerel, and squid appear to be the species' main prey.
+The Atlantic white-sided dolphin is fairly acrobatic, and keen to interact with boats; however, it is not as wildly gregarious as the white-beaked, bottlenose or common dolphins.

 Geographic range and distribution

-The species is endemic to the North Atlantic Ocean.
-The distribution limits are Norwegian sea in the north east; Davis Strait in the north west; North Carolina in the south west and Celtic Sea in the south east (possible range extension to the Azores).
-Areas of particularly high population density include the shores of Newfoundland and Cape Cod, the triangular area of sea between the United Kingdom, Iceland and Greenland and the North Sea.
-In 2008, sightings of Atlantic white-sided dolphins as well as the melon-headed whale were documented in South Carolina after a few stranding had taken place in the area at the time.
-The species tends to occur in continental shelf waters, around 100m depth.
-They show preference toward areas with steep slopes and canyons.
-They are more likely to be observed in cold, less saline waters but it is unclear whether it is due to preference or if these factors influence prey distribution.
+The species is endemic to the northern Atlantic Ocean.
+The distribution limits are the Norwegian Sea in the northeast, the Davis Strait in the northwest, coastal North Carolina in the southwest and the Celtic Sea in the southeast (with possible range extension south to the Azores).
+Areas of particularly high population density include the shores of Newfoundland and Cape Cod, the triangular area of sea between the United Kingdom, Iceland and Greenland and the northern North Sea.
+In 2008, sightings of Atlantic white-sided dolphins, as well as the melon-headed whale, were documented off South Carolina after a few strandings had taken place in the area at the time.
+Along the North American east coast the species tends to occur in continental shelf waters, around 100m in depth, and seem to show a preference toward areas of steep slopes and canyons.
+They are associated with the colder, slightly less saline waters in the northern Atlantic, compared to for example common dolphins that are found in warmer, slightly more saline waters of the North Atlantic, though it is unclear whether this is due to preferences or if these factors influence prey supply.

 Behaviour

 Foraging

-The diet of Atlantic white-sided dolphins includes mainly herring, hake and squid.
-However, they consume a large variety of prey including small mackerel and various bottom fish.
-They have been observed to cooperatively hunt on the surface.
+The diet of Atlantic white-sided dolphins mainly consists of herring, hake and squid.
+However, as opportunistic carnivores, they consume a large variety of prey, including smaller mackerel and various bottom-dwelling fish.
+They have been observed cooperatively hunting at the surface.
 It has been suggested that larger groups split while feeding.